The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 * WHM: White Mage
 * CD (Cooldown): The time it takes before you’re able to cast an action again.
 * GCD (Global Cooldown): Spells that share the same base recast time.
 On WHM, these are anything categorized as “Spell” on the official job guide.
-This guide will also categorize skills based on whether they’re GCDs or not.
+This guide will also categorize skills based on whether they are GCDs or not.
 * Instant (Instant Cast): GCD Spells that do not have a cast bar.
 * oGCD (Off Global Cooldown): Abilities that don’t share the 2.5s base recast time and therefore can be used while GCD spells are on cooldown.
 These abilities are also explicitly categorized in this guide as such.
-* Weaving: Using oGCDs in between GCDs.
-To avoid delaying your GCD, you can safely weave 2 oGCDs after an instant cast GCD, or one oGCD after Glare.
+* Weaving: Using oGCDs between GCDs.
+To avoid delaying your GCD, you can safely weave two oGCDs after an instant cast GCD, or one oGCD after Glare.
 * HoT (Heal over Time)/Regen: Actions that heal the target over a period of time.
 These actions heal for their listed potency once every three seconds.
 * DoT (Damage over Time): Actions that damage the target over a period of time.
 These actions deal damage for their listed potency once every three seconds.
 * AoE (Area of Effect): Actions that affect every target in a specified area.
 AoE heals heal all allies in a circle around their source.
 AoE damage abilities affect all enemies in an area specified by the ability; enemies can perform AoE attacks too.

 # Job Gauge: Lilies

 ![alt_text](/img/jobs/whm/lily-gauge.png "image_tooltip")

 ![alt_text](/img/jobs/whm/lily-gauge2.png "image_tooltip")

-WHM’s job gauge displays two resources, blue Healing Lilies and red Blood Lily stacks.
+WHM’s job gauge displays two resources: blue Healing Lilies and red Blood Lily stacks.
 Healing Lilies are naturally accumulated over time once you unlock the job gauge at level 52.
 Every 20 seconds, a Healing Lily is automatically added to your job gauge, capping out at three stacks.
 Note that Healing Lily only charges while you are in combat, and the gauge is paused outside of combat.
 This distinction is mostly relevant in dungeon content, as the majority of raids and trials will consider you to be in combat as soon as the boss is pulled until the instance is completed.

 Healing Lilies allow you the use of Afflatus Solace (Lv.
 52) and Afflatus Rapture (Lv.
 76), healing spells that each consume one Healing Lily upon use.
 These spells will be expanded upon in the healing section, but they share the following characteristics: